magpylib/magpylib/docs/_pages/0_documentation.rst

 Package Structure
 #################

-The top level of magpylib contains the sub-packages  and :mod:`~magpylib.source`, :mod:`~magpylib.vector` and :mod:`~magpylib.math`, the classes :class:`magpylib.Collection` and :class:`magpylib.Sensor` as well as the function :function:`magpylib.displaySystem`.
+The top level of magpylib contains the sub-packages  and :mod:`~magpylib.source`, :mod:`~magpylib.vector` and :mod:`~magpylib.math`, the classes :class:`magpylib.Collection` and :class:`magpylib.Sensor` as well as the function :meth:`magpylib.displaySystem`.

 1. The **source module** includes a set of classes that represent physical sources of the magnetic field (e.g. permanent magnets).